(Un)likelihood Training for Interpretable Embedding: Experiments

 \section{Experiments}

-We first evaluate our model on MSR-VTT video captioning dataset \cite{msr-vtt} (Section \ref{Sec:t2vmsrvtt}), and then TRECVid video search datasets \cite{Trecvid2016,V3C1} (Section \ref{exp:AVS_TRECVid}).
+We first evaluate our model on the MSR-VTT video captioning dataset \cite{msr-vtt} (Section \ref{Sec:t2vmsrvtt}) and then TRECVid video search datasets \cite{Trecvid2016,V3C1} (Section \ref{exp:AVS_TRECVid}).
 Next, the ablation studies are presented in Section \ref{sec:ab_study}.
-Finally, we exploit the most recent pre-trained feature, i.e., CLIP \cite{CLIP}, in our method and discuss its impact on search performance.
+Finally, we exploit the most recent pre-trained features, i.e., CLIP \cite{CLIP} and BLIP \cite{BLIP2}, in our method and discuss their impact on search performance.